 Frame for impact.
 Presenting small works in large mats and gallery style frames gives them presence Minimal frames with or without mats enhance modern art, traditional artworks often call for decorative frames and multilayered mats or a mat with fillet, paintings may use a combination of stacked frames, liners and or fillets.

-Tools necessary for the job include hammer, hooks for wire, and nails for saw tooth hangers, a level, a tape measure, paper and pencil.
+Tools necessary for the job include a hammer, hooks for wire, and nails for sawtooth hangers, a level, a tape measure, paper and pencil.
 Rarely is it necessary to use a wall stud to safely hang artwork.
 Even very large and heavy pieces such as a mirror or a jersey can be safely hung with the appropriate hanging hardware and without regard to wall stud locations.
 Heavy pieces should not be wired but instead hung from two “D” ring hangers attached to the side rails of the frame and directly hung on two appropriate hooks in the wall.
 The importance of good hardware cannot be understated.

 Layout Principles.
 It’s generally easier to hang an odd number of pieces, such as three or five, but an even number can be just as successful.
-Following are five common examples for simple displays that start from an imaginary point of reference.
+Following are five common examples of simple displays that start from an imaginary point of reference.

 Horizontal Alignment – Example A